postindustria-tech/DSIntroTalk/README.md

-# DSIntroTalk
+# Introduction to DataScience: analyzing COVID-19 statistics

-Jupyter notebooks from recent intro to DataScience talk
+Jupyter notebooks from recent intro to DataScience webinar